davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

         draw();
     }
     ```
     - Studying its algorithm, this method does nothing more than simply erasing the Triangle off the canvas, updating the `xPosition` of its instance state, then re-drawing the Triangle on the canvas.
-The erasing and re-drawing happens to quickly that it appears like the Triangle moved places.
+The erasing and re-drawing happens so quickly that it appears as if the Triangle moved places instantly.

 2. If you wanted to print its old position, then we need to *save* its x and y positions *before* they get updated.
 To save the current positions, we'll need to introduce two variables (again, it's up to you to determine what the data types should be for the 2 variables.)